The practice of Yoga Asana is good for our health. But this is only one aspect of Yoga. Yoga postures are only one aspect of yoga.

 - Samâdhayaï = oneness, integration

 Samādhi is the unifying field of consciousness, is It personifies why Yoga means union.
 Samadhi is at the heart of the eight limbs of Yoga.
-It is a state of consciousness one can reach using a meditative process.
-This state is known by several names including, pure consciousness, bliss consciousness, or the 4th state.
+It is a state of consciousness one can reach using a meditative process; it has several names, including pure consciousness, bliss consciousness, or the 4th state.

 The generic name for this method is Japa Meditation.
 Maharishi Mahesh Yogi calls this technique Transcendental Meditation (TM) (1).
 He coined the term bliss consciousness to describe the state one reaches using this technique.